Read Receipts: The Psychology of Emotional Manipulation

-On the second episode of the Verge’s “Why’d You Push That Button” podcast, host Ashley Carman digs into the subject of read receipts and how it’s affecting the modern smartphone user.
+On the second episode of Verge’s “Why’d You Push That Button” podcast, host Ashley Carman digs into the subject of read receipts and how it’s affecting the modern smartphone user.
 She interviews Lujayn Alhddad, who studied human-computer interaction at the Rochester Institute of Technology and wrote a paper on the topic.

-Alhddad found that the usage and impact of read receipts in text messaging all depends on the nature of the relationship between sender and receiver.
+Alhddad found that the usage and impact of read receipts in text messaging all depend on the nature of the relationship between sender and receiver.
 People in close friendships or romantic relationships will often jump at the opportunity to use it, while it is less common in weaker or newer relationships.

-Alhddad talks a lot about the social pressure that read receipts can cause.
+Alhddad talks a lot about the social pressure that reading receipts can cause.
 When someone knows that the feature is turned on in their app, they feel forced to respond right away to any message that they’ve opened.
 Otherwise, they run the risk of presenting to the sender as rude or uninterested.

 Alhddad also notes that a large number of the people she’s surveyed do not even know about the feature in developed apps like iMessage, Facebook Messenger, and WhatsApp.
-These people may not realize they are sending read receipts or may not know how to enable to disable the feature.
+These people may not realize they are sending read receipts or may not know how to enable them to disable the feature.

 Perhaps those people are the lucky ones.
 They can go on about their days, not concerned with who’s reading their messages too slowly or too quickly.
 It’s reminiscent of earlier days when SMS messaging was truly simple.
 Maybe it’s enough to get you to reach for that Nokia handheld.
 Or maybe you just want to play one quick round of Snake.